Navigation Charitable Fund (The Navigation Fund)

 Website: https://www.navigation.org/

-General Contact: Available through program-specific "Introduce Yourself" forms
+General Contact: Available through programme-specific "Introduce Yourself" forms

 Overview

 The Navigation Charitable Fund (doing business as The Navigation Fund) was founded in 2023 by blockchain pioneer Jed McCaleb and Arcadia Science CEO Dr. Seemay Chou, with tax-exempt status granted in March 2023.
-The fund reported $1.31 billion in assets as of 2023 and distributed $4.1 million in grants that year, growing to $36.8 million in 2024 with projections to potentially double in 2025.
+The fund reported $1.31 billion in assets as of 2023 and distributed $5.06 million in grants that year.
+As stated on their website, the fund now grants over $60 million annually.
 As a public charity rather than a private foundation, it can accept outside contributions.
-The fund's mission focuses on supporting high-impact organizations addressing urgent global problems through five program areas: Open Science, Farm Animal Welfare, Transforming Criminal Justice, Climate Change, and Digital Sentience.
-The Navigation Fund is notable for its trust-based approach, empowering expert program officers with significant autonomy and embracing well-planned risk in pursuit of transformative change.
-The fund owns Voltage Park, a for-profit AI cloud computing company valued at $883 million, which represents approximately 75% of the fund's assets.
+The fund's mission focuses on supporting high-impact organisations addressing urgent global problems through five programme areas: Open Science, Farm Animal Welfare, Transforming Criminal Justice, Climate Change, and Digital Sentience.
+The Navigation Fund is notable for its trust-based approach, empowering expert programme officers with significant autonomy and embracing well-planned risk in pursuit of transformative change.
+The fund valued Voltage Park, an AI cloud computing company, at $883 million in its 2023 filing, representing approximately 75% of the fund's assets.
+In January 2026, Voltage Park merged with Lightning AI to form a company valued at over $2.5 billion.

 Funding Priorities